-In April of that year, a report found that nearly 4 out of 5 Australian children aged 5 to 14 used the internet.
-Since the COVID-19 pandemic, recent surveys have found that screen time has increased by more than 500%.
+Studies show that nearly four out of five Australian children aged 5 to 14 use the internet, and since the COVID-19 pandemic, recent surveys have found that screen time has increased by more than 500%.

 Meanwhile, data from the Australian eSafety Commissioner suggests that 85% of pre-schoolers, even though they may not yet be able to read, write or use a keyboard properly, now use the internet on a regular basis.
 This includes time spent, learning new skills, entertainment, and preparing them for school.